- Arvato Systems is the consortium leader of the GAIA-X 4 ROMS project

 Arvato Systems is playing a key role within the GAIA-X European research initiative by developing smart mobility systems for freight and goods transport.
-As the consortium leader of the GAIA-X 4 ROMS project (Remote Operation for Automated and Connected Mobility Services), which includes 18 research and economic partners in total, Arvato Systems is responsible for the design, development, and implementation of a completely new mobility platform.
+As the consortium leader of the GAIA-X 4 ROMS project (Remote Operation for Automated and Connected Mobility Services), which includes 18 research and economic project participants in total, Arvato Systems is responsible for the design, development, and implementation of a completely new mobility platform.
 The focus of the project is on self-navigating parcel stations for the first and last mile in urban areas.
 In addition, data from the main run will be integrated into the overall delivery concept.
 Real-time localization data and arrival forecasts will be used to achieve the highest possible utilization of driverless delivery vehicles, along with faster delivery times and fewer traffic jams.

 The German Research Center for Artificial Intelligence (DFKI), the Krone Trailer company, TU Dortmund University, the IT service provider Materna, Zeppelin University, and the IOTA Foundation are also involved in the development of this use case within the GAIA-X 4 ROMS project.
 The German Aerospace Center (DLR) will take over the leadership of the consortium on the GAIA-X 4 ROMS project, which will run until September 2024 and includes other use cases.